Kim’s modest Macau life no protection from Pyongyang

 “He was very cheerful and mingled easily,” the friend told the Post, adding Kim was involved in charity work for South Koreans.

-A slightly drab apartment complex where Kim was believed to have lived was largely deserted when Agence France-Presse visited this week.
+A slightly drab apartment complex where Kim was believed to have lived was largely deserted when AFP visited this week.

 Cantonese-speaking residents denied knowing a man who was educated in Europe and divided his time between Paris, China and the former Portuguese colony, and who moved freely around Asia.